jbk2/fakebook/README.md

 ### Next ToDos:

-- Use ImageProcessingJob to process user.profile_photos.
+- Use ImageProcessingJob to process user.profile_photos as well as post.photos
+- Integrate pagination, then with JS scroll loading
 - Stop posts index loading all posts on page load, paginate (maybe) and load on scroll by turbo
 - Reduce profile image sizes, and render different preloaded ones for different uses
 - Create User profile page - contains profile info and all of their posts